Everything That Dies Someday Comes Back

 The NJ Horror Con placed my booth directly across from the Friday the 13th reunion guests.
 Harry Manfredini, the man responsible for the series’ famous theme and decades worth of chilling film scores, was one of the nicest people I ever had the pleasure to meet.
 He bought a copy of Bliss, but I wouldn’t take his money and accepted a signed copy of the Friday the 13th: 3D soundtrack in return.
 The reworked disco theme featured in part 3 is one of my favorites.

 Of the Friday the 13th movies, I owned part 2, 5, 8, and Jason Goes To Hell on VHS.
-During the days of my youth, pre-Amazon, horrors fans were restricted to buying whatever titles your local department store had in stock.
+During the days of my youth, pre-Amazon, horrors fans were stuck buying whatever titles your local department store had in stock.
 A New Beginning was not a store bought tape, but one I recorded from an episode of USA’s Up All Night hosted by Gilbert Godfried.
 Up All Night edited the movies for broadcast, but the Friday the 13th films screened in theaters weren’t uncut either; in those days, with a more conservative Reagan-influenced MPAA, not much remained of the gory death scenes.

 I have a fondness for parts 5 and 9 despite their widely-regarded distinction as the series nadir.
 I’ve watched so many sequels of Jason stalking nubile teenagers through the woods; I don’t mind when the sequels try something new.
-Before I finally donated my VHS collection to a Salvation Army, I rewatched the movies and tried to relieve some of my cherished childhood movies: sitting on the living room carpets, eyes glued to the tube television, and watching horrors films I was too young for;
+Before I finally donated my VHS collection to a Salvation Army, I rewatched the movies and tried to relive some of my cherished childhood movies: sitting on the living room carpets, eyes glued to the tube television, and watching horrors films I was much too young for;

 I also met legendary porn star Ron Jeremy.
 He invited me to a raucous party back at his hotel suite, and, needless to say, I didn’t get much sleep that weekend.
 I overheard one NJ Horror Con guest remark: “If you aren’t extremely hungover by the end of a convention, then you aren’t doing it right.”